 - Due to the change of schedule and the challenge for applicants to book seats in TOEFL and IELTS in China, applicants using the China Application System may submit exam scores later in the year to email@example.com, with a deadline of October 1, 2017.
 Applicants must explain why they are not submitting their score and provide existing results of tests such as the College English Test (CET) and Test for English Majors (TEM), under the column “Additional Information” in the online application system.
 Otherwise, the application won’t be considered eligible.

 United States/Global Application System

-Applicants holding a passport from any other country, will apply between April 15, 2016 and September 15, 2016.
+Applicants holding a passport from any other country, will apply between April 2017 and September 2017.
 Finalists will be notified in mid-October if they are to be invited to interviews.
-Interviews will take place in Bangkok (October 28th), London (November 2nd), and New York (November 7th), with candidates being invited to the geographically closest location.
+Interviews will take place in three locations around the world, with candidates being invited to the geographically closest location.

 - Applicants from all other countries and regions must apply using the global application system (see below for exceptions)

 - Online application opens in April 2017 and closes in September 2017